-The Company's share of Economic's net income for the fourth quarter of 2016 decreased over the prior year due to lower net investment gains for the global investment portfolio.
-Economic's global investment portfolio had a quarterly pre-tax return, gross of fees, of 1.1% in the fourth quarter of 2016 compared to 10.0% for the same period in 2015.
+The Company's share of Economic's net income for the fourth quarter of 2017 increased over the prior year as a result of higher equity market returns and foreign currencies strengthening against the Canadian dollar in the fourth quarter of 2017.
+Economic's global investment portfolio had a quarterly pre-tax return, gross of fees, of 7.1% in the fourth quarter of 2017 compared to a return of 1.1% for the same period in 2016.
+On a full year basis, Economic's global investment portfolio had a pre-tax return, gross of fees, of 11.5% during 2017 compared to a 4.5% return in 2016.